pydio/pydio-doc-admin-guide/users_managements/inheritance_groups_and_users_roles.md

 #### _Use Cases_

-This « refinement » processus is very flexible, and allows you to configure the accesses, parameters and actions of each plugin, for each repository, at a very fine level.
+This « refinement » processus is very flexible, and allows you to configure the accesses, parameters and actions of each plugin, for each workspace, at a very fine level.
 Generally, the « Groups » is a right place to preconfigure a couple of parameters, but sometime you’ll want to disable some specific action for a given user, in which case you’ll edit directly the user role.

 ### Specific profiles
 Another interesting feature of the roles one creates manually in the application is that they can automatically be applied to a given profile of users.
 There are currently four profiles of users : Standard, Administrator, Shared and Guest.